cunarist/rinf/README.md

 ## Preparing Python

 Download it from the app store if your system doesn't provide a pre-installed version.
 It's also available at [official downloads page](https://www.python.org/downloads/).
-Make sure Python is available in the path environment variable.
+Make sure `python` is available in the path environment variable.

 ## Preparing Rust